-This section outlines treatments that are the standard of care, which are the best proven treatments available for this specific type of tumor.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctors can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+This section tells you the treatments that are the standard of care for this type of tumor.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 The most common treatment options for a parathyroid tumor are surgery, radiation therapy, and treatment of hypercalcemia.
 Chemotherapy may also be recommended.
 Treatment will include efforts to both eliminate the tumor and control the amount of calcium in the patient’s bloodstream.

 Descriptions of these common treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of your care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-There are a number of medications used to reduce calcium levels in the blood, including bisphosphonates (Aredia, Bonefos, Loron), calcitonin (Calcimar, Cibacalcin, Miacalcin), gallium nitrate (Ganite), plicamycin (Mithramycin), or zoledronic acid (Zometa).
-Most of these drugs are only used for short periods of time until treatment to remove the tumor can be started.
+There are a number of medications used to reduce calcium levels in the blood, including bisphosphonates (Aredia, Bonefos, Loron), calcitonin (multiple brand names), gallium nitrate (Ganite), plicamycin (Mithramycin), or zoledronic acid (Zometa).
+Most of these drugs are only used for short periods until treatment to remove the tumor can be started.

 Surgery for a benign parathyroid tumor is called a parathyroidectomy.
-Talk with your surgeon about the role of minimally invasive surgery for a single-gland tumor that is strongly believed to be benign.
+Talk with your surgeon about whether minimally invasive surgery for a benign tumor in a single gland is an option for you.

-If a surgeon finds the tumor is benign during surgery, it is common to check the patient’s level of parathyroid hormone in the blood during the operation.
-If necessary, the surgeon will then re-implant one of the normal parathyroid glands that had been removed earlier in the operation.
-However, if the tumor is cancerous, re-implantation should not be done to avoid any chance of putting cancer cells back into the body.
+If a surgeon finds the tumor is benign during surgery, it is common to check the patient’s level of PTH in the blood during the operation.
+If necessary, the surgeon will then put back 1 of the normal parathyroid glands that had been removed earlier in the operation.
+However, if the tumor is cancerous, the gland should not be put back to avoid any chance of putting cancer cells back into the body.

-Talk with your surgeon before the operation about what to expect, the amount of recovery time, and the possible short- and long-term side effects.
-Learn more about cancer surgery.
+Before surgery, talk with your surgeon about what to expect, how long recovery will take, and the possible short- and long-term side effects.
+Learn more about the basics of cancer surgery.

 Occasionally, radiation therapy may be recommended after surgery for parathyroid cancer.
 Radiation therapy may help reduce the risk of parathyroid cancer recurring in the neck, but it is difficult to evaluate whether this treatment is beneficial because this type of cancer is so rare.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Talk with your doctor about how side effects can be relieved or managed during treatment.
 Most side effects go away soon after treatment has finished.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

-Chemotherapy is rarely effective at treating metastatic or recurrent parathyroid cancer.
+Chemotherapy rarely works at treating metastatic or recurrent parathyroid cancer.
 More clinical trials are needed.